-2.1 Federated learning on non-IID data
+2.2 Federated learning on non-IID data

-The most widely used federated learning algorithm FedAvg cannot accurately capture the diversity of non-IID data splits [7], which is a challenging problem in federated learning.
-Lots of work has been proposed to deal with such issues.
+The most widely used federated learning algorithm FedAvg cannot accurately capture the diversity of non-IID data splits [9], which is a challenging problem in federated learning.
+Lots of work has been proposed to deal with such issues [11].
 FedBN [17] trains a federated model with local batch normalization, but this method has difficulty in dealing with text data due to batch normalization's limitation.
-FedProx [14] adds a proximal term to the local cost functions, which forces local models to keep close to the global model.
-Moon [13] alleviates the non-IID issue with model-contrastive loss to improve the representation of local models.
-[37] proposed a strategy that the server holds a subset of data that contains examples from each client and globally shared between all the clients.
+FedProx [15] adds a proximal term to the local cost functions, which forces local models to keep close to the global model.
+Moon [14] alleviates the non-IID issue with model-contrastive loss to improve the representation of local models.
+[43] proposed a strategy that the server holds a subset of data that contains examples from each client and is globally shared between all the clients.
 However, the server cannot hold such a dataset in practice.
 Especially for online training, the server even has no idea of the number of clients.
 However, if clients send raw data containing sensitive information to the server to construct the global dataset, it will violate the federated setting.
 Therefore, we propose FedAA that is suitable for various types of data.
-Besides, FedAA only shares a tiny amount of information from the non-sensitive modality (such as label names in classification tasks and captions in some image caption tasks) that is not critical to users instead of sharing raw data.
+Besides, FedAA only shares information from the nonsensitive modality (such as label names in classification tasks and captions in some image caption tasks) that is not critical to users instead of sharing raw images.

-2.2 Adversarial Example
+2.3 Adversarial Example

-Adversarial examples [20, 36] is one of the key applications of Adversarial training.
+Adversarial examples [21, 40, 44] is one of the key applications of Adversarial training.
 They are inputs to machine learning models that an attacker has intentionally designed to cause the model to make a mistake.
-For example, in image classification tasks, using adversarial samples to perturb a specific pixel of the image to be classified can lead to a high-confidence misjudgment[22, 28].
-Related work mainly focuses on the generation and defense of adversarial samples for specific downstream tasks[4, 32].
-According to [8], adversarial examples are features, and adversarial vulnerability is a direct result of sensitivity to well-generalizing features in the data.
-Hence, we introduce the adversarial example to our work, and train the client identifier by the trained adversarial examples.
-Moreover, the trained adversarial examples are very different from the raw data, as the shared information contains no sensitive information.
+For example, in image classification tasks, using adversarial samples to perturb a specific pixel of the image to be classified can lead to a high-confidence misjudgment [23, 28].
+Related work mainly focuses on the generation and defense of adversarial samples for specific downstream tasks [4, 35].
+In addition, it is also used in the fields of enhancing model robustness [2], data augmentation [31, 36], and object recognition [27], etc. According to [10], adversarial examples are features, and adversarial vulnerability is a direct result of sensitivity to well-generalizing features in the data.
+In this paper, we regard adversarial examples as features that are related to well-generalizing features.